hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 We support several stencils for :math:`-\nabla\!\cdot(\mathbf{c}\nabla u)` on a structured grid.
-All produce an M-matrix (positive diagonal, non-positive off-diagonals) and are second-order accurate when weights are chosen consistently.
+All produce an M-matrix (positive diagonal, non-positive off-diagonals) and are second-order accurate when you choose weights consistently.

 7-point (faces only, classical 2nd order)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^